teamhanko/hanko/frontend-sdk/README.md

 }
 ```

-### Register a WebAuthN credential
+### Register a WebAuthn credential

-There are a number of situations where you may want the user to register a WebAuthN credential.
+There are a number of situations where you may want the user to register a WebAuthn credential.
 For example, after user
 creation, when a user logs in to a new browser/device, or to take advantage of the "caBLE" support and pair a smartphone
 with a desktop computer: